Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

 - Historically, without elections to change leadership, monarchies are troubled by internal power struggles and even violent civil wars.
 Instability can also occur when a ruler is incapacitated by mental or physical illness.

-Some Countries Ruled by an Absolute Monarch
+List of 7 Countries Ruled by an Absolute Monarch

 The countries below are ruled by a monarch who rules directly over his or her people.
 This type of monarch are not elected and have very few, or no restrictions on what they can do.